 This refrigerant leak detector finds all of the most common refrigerants in the United States, including CFCs, HFCs, HFOs, and HCFCs.
 The SRL8 has three sensitivity settings; high, medium, and low.

-There is no calibration required with the Fieldpiece SRL8, you can literally just unbox this beauty and get to detecting any refrigerant from R410, 134a, 502 or even R22.
+There is no calibration required with the Fieldpiece DR58, you can literally just unbox this beauty and get to detecting any refrigerant from R410, 134a, 502, or even R22.

-What’s to Like About The Fieldpiece SRL8 Heated Diode Refrigerant Leak Detector
+What’s to Like About The Fieldpiece DR58 Heated Diode Refrigerant Leak Detector

 One of the best selling points of this refrigerant freon detector is its portability.
-It comes with a rechargeable battery which lasts up to 15 hours, and it comes with both a wall and a car charger!
+It comes with a rechargeable battery that lasts up to 18 hours, and it comes with both a wall and a car charger!
 This makes it easy to charge it between jobs and on the go.

 A Fieldpiece Heated Diode purchase includes a carrying case, and the tool comes with a handy magnet on the back of the sensor so you can place it directly on the air conditioning unit during use!
 Additionally, it comes with a filter on the instrument that blocks all water and humidity from entering the sensor, which keeps it protected and lengthens the sensor life.